John Lilley (ice hockey)

 John E. Lilley (born August 3, 1972) is an American retired professional ice hockey player.

 Early life and education

 Lilley was born in Wakefield, Massachusetts.
 After graduating from Cushing Academy, where he set a new scoring record, he played college hockey for Boston University.

 Career

 Drafted 140th overall by the Winnipeg Jets in the 1990 NHL Entry Draft, Lilley went on to play 23 games in the National Hockey League for the Mighty Ducks of Anaheim, scoring three goals and eight assists for 11 points and collecting 13 penalty minutes.
 He spent 3 seasons in Germany's Deutsche Eishockey Liga playing for Düsseldorfer EG, the Kassel Huskies and the Schwenninger Wild Wings.
 Lilley was on the American national team at the 1994 Winter Olympics in Lillehammer, Norway and played in the 1994 World Championship.
 He ended his career with the Long Beach Ice Dogs.
-He is the director of scouting and player development for the New York Rangers.
+In August 2021, he was announced as the Director of Player Personnel & Director of Amateur Scouting for the New York Rangers.